ReFine

 For Sellers

-- Track orders and payments easily
+- Track orders & payments

 For Renters

-- Filter by category, size, brand, and rental date
+- Filter by size, brand & availability

-- Clear order tracking and notifications
+- Order tracking & notifications

 For Everyone

-- Dual rating system for sellers and renters
+- Dual rating system

-- In-app messaging for transparency and trust
+- In-app messaging

-- Community hub for tips and engagement
+- Community tips & engagement

 Iteration & Evaluation